HiImKarl/HiImKarl.github.io/_posts/2017-2-8-Learning-AVL-Trees-4.md

 ```
 ...

 Wait, the STL times aren't changing.
 Is the compiler optimizing the loop away?
-When I change the benchmark function, to the code below, the results don't change much(slight increase in runtime, but still no correlation between #nodes and runtime), and I don't *think* the compiler would optimize this loop away.
+When I change the benchmark function, to the code below, the results don't change much(slight increase in runtime, but still no correlation between number of nodes and runtime), and I don't *think* the compiler would optimize this loop away.
 ```cpp
 // in STL benchmark func
 volatile ulong sum = 0;